opticcaellisdon/cloud-builders/DevOps-documentation.md

   - Creating a new Slack app: A new Slack app was created on top of an internal Slack Channel.
   - Enabling incoming webhooks: A webhook was created for the new Slack app and it is pointing to the internal Slack channel.
   - Writing the Cloud Function: A cloud function was created to listen to the Cloud Build topic and send a message to the slack channel whenever the build status is changed.
-You will find the Cloud Function files under **slack-notifications** Cloud Storage bucket.
+You will find the Cloud Function files under **slack-notifications-ellisdon** Cloud Storage bucket.
   - Deploying the Cloud Function: The Cloud Function was deployed with Cloud Build as a trigger to its execution by running the following command:

 ```sh